Nicofontanarosa/Encrypted-Traffic-Parser-ETP/README.md

 3. **<output_folder>** → directory where analysis results and generated rules will be saved (e.g., test/app/)
 4. **<proto_name>** → application name

+## 3️⃣ Next Steps

+Once you have generated your rules, you can:

+- Test them directly with your nDPI installation

 ---

 # ⚙️ How it works?